hrjheng/hrjheng.github.io/_pages/Publications.md

 - Paper

   1. Search for rare decays of Z and Higgs bosons to J/&psi; and a photon in proton-proton collisions at &radic;s = 13 TeV, [Eur.
 Phys.
 J. C 79 (2019) 94](https://link.springer.com/article/10.1140%2Fepjc%2Fs10052-019-6562-5), and [CMS public results](http://cms-results.web.cern.ch/cms-results/public-results/publications/SMP-17-012/index.html)
-  2. Search for the decay of a Higgs boson in the ll&gamma; channel in proton-proton collisions at &radic;=13 TeV, [JHEP 11 (2018) 152](https://link.springer.com/article/10.1007%2FJHEP11%282018%29152), and [CMS public results](http://cms-results.web.cern.ch/cms-results/public-results/publications/HIG-17-007/index.html)
+  2. Search for the decay of a Higgs boson in the ll&gamma; channel in proton-proton collisions at &radic;=13 TeV, [JHEP 11 (2018) 152](https://link.springer.com/article/10.1007/JHEP11(2018)152), and [CMS public results](http://cms-results.web.cern.ch/cms-results/public-results/publications/HIG-17-007/index.html)[^1]
   3. First beam tests of prototype silicon modules for the CMS High Granularity Endcap Calorimeter, [JINST 13 (2018) no.10, P10023](http://iopscience.iop.org/article/10.1088/1748-0221/13/10/P10023/meta)

+  [^1]: This paper does not seem to be included in the INSPIRE database as my publication.
+The author list in the internal database of CMS collaboration and in the [journal site](https://link.springer.com/article/10.1007/JHEP11(2018)152) do include me as the author.
 - Oral presentation

   1. _(Submitted to 2021 Annual Meeting of the Physical Society of Taiwan)_ One-day High Energy Physics school 一日高能物理學家高中生研習營